Friends Help Each Other Find Balance

 Taking Stock of Your Friendships

-The Appendices of the book includes a Relationship Self-Assessment Tool to help you determine your receptivity toward making friends.
-It also includes a Friendship Survey to help you identify your current friendships and the topics you are comfortable discussing with them.
-Of course, you can get much more details on these tools by purchasing a copy but I make the available for free here and here on my website.
-These tools will help you identify your closest friends and the depth and authenticity of those relationships.
+First, take a look at your view of friendships and your current list of friends.
+Use the Relationship Self-Assessment Tool in the Appendix to determine your receptivity toward making new friends.
+You can then complete the Friendship Survey to identify your current friendships and the topics you are comfortable discussing with them.
+Of course, you can get more detail on these tools by purchasing a copy but I make the available for free here and here on my website so you can identify your closest friends and the depth and authenticity of those relationships.

 Keep in mind, you are not looking for the perfect man to help you find balance.
 You are simply looking for a man who is willing to help you grow and is also interested in growing himself.
 So get started by identifying potential friends who can help you find better balance in one of more of the aforementioned areas.